mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 ## Oracle's Device Model

-The IoT Device Model is a schema that defines the interface or contract of a device or a group of devices by describing the properties and behavior of a device.
-It serves as a blueprint to programmatically interact with device instances.

-The IoT Device Model maintains a relationship with the devices that claim to implement it.
-Digital Twins use this contract for knowing what kind of data will come from the device and what kind of actions can be sent to the device.
+Oracle's device model serves as a blueprint/template to define new device instances (digital twins).
 Device models are managed by the IoT Cloud Service platform and are used to create and register device instances.
 The IoT Cloud Service platform defines a REST-API to query, export and import device models.

-A device model defines a set of metadata fields, properties, actions, and message formats.
+A device model defines a set of metadata fields, properties, actions, message formats and links.

-It is protocol agnostic, however it defines globally unique message formats that define the types and content of messages that a device model emits and receives.
-A device model has a globally unique id (urn) that by convention follows reverse DNS naming conventions, similar to Java packages.
-This design allows for a global repository of device models to be shared across IoT Cloud Services.
+It is protocol agnostic, however it defines globally unique message formats A device model has a globally unique id (urn).

-A concrete device and it's digital twin may implement more than one device model.
+A concrete device and it's digital twin may implement more than one device models.

-### Oracle device model - example (chiller-02)
+### Oracle device model example (chiller-02)

 	{
 	    "urn": "urn:com:oracle:iot:chiller-02",